 4. Jedi Knight Anakin

 Always on the Offensive: Jedi and Clone allies gain 30% Offense and 20% Critical Damage, and other allies gain half that amount.
 Whenever an ally is evaded, they gain Advantage for two turns.

 You could debate whether Always On the Offensive trumps Jedi Strategist for best Jedi-team ability, but it wins here because its effects also extend to Clones (and half as much to other units).
-An extra 30% Offense and 20% Critical Damage massively increases your force's power, and as a bonus, they'll gain Advantage whenever they miss.
+An extra 30% Offense and 20% Critical Damage massively increase your force's power, and as a bonus, they'll gain Advantage whenever they miss.
 Advantage guarantees the next attack will be a Critical (assuming it hits), helping take advantage (edit: unintended pun) of the boosted Critical Damage.
-In short, an excellent, versatile Leader ability.
+In short, it's an excellent, versatile Leader ability.

 Assassin Protocol: Grants Droid allies 30% Critical Chance and 50% Turn Meter whenever they score a Critical Hit.

-Assassin Protocol only effects Droid units, but it is deadly.
+Assassin Protocol only affects Droid units, but it is deadly.
 30% extra Critical Chance, plus the right Mods on your units, almost guarantees each hit will be a Critical, increasing damage and letting your Droids gain 50% Turn Meter, so they're halfway to their next attack already.
-Plus, if a Droid uses an ability that hits multiple opponents (which many Droids have), and scores at least two Criticals, they'll gain 100% Turn Meter and immediately attack again.
+Plus, if a Droid uses an ability that hits multiple opponents (which many Droids have) and scores at least two Criticals, they'll gain 100% Turn Meter and immediately attack again.
 Watch your foes crumble to the nimble, lethal assault HK's Leader ability provides.